Islandora/documentation/docs/user-documentation/file_viewers.md

 ### Relevant files:

-Islandora Defaults is a Feature, and the following YAML files in `islandora_defaults/config/install` contain configuration items that are loaded when the feature is enabled.
-Changes to these files will not affect the live site configuration, and changes to the live site configuration will not be reflected in these files.
+Islandora Starter Site contains the following YAML files in `islandora-starter-site/config/sync` that control the viewer logic.
+These are loaded when the site is initially installed.
+Once you start configuring your site, you may have more (or fewer) files.
+But these listed below work together to create the Viewer functionality.

 | Filename                                                            | Comments                                                                                                                                                                                                                                                              |
 |---------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|